The Challenges

 The Challenge database is a method to ensure that only those of equal fitness race each other and is available to compete in by any gym in the world making the sport of X - Training unique in it's own right.

-The sport of X Training is split into three classes for both Male and Female:
+Gym Sport is split into three classes for both Male and Female:

 • Club - The first stage of the challenge, for someone with little gym experience.

-• Club PLus - The second stage of the challenge, for those that like to challenge themselves to a new sport.
+• Club Plus - The second stage of the challenge, for those that like to challenge themselves to a new sport.

 • Club Xtreme - The third stage of the challenge and the most difficult, for those that can manage the Xtreme Challenge in under 20 min's Male and 22 min's Female.